johnsoncheng/.plan/README.md

 4. APIs must be validated through some form of API specification
 5. The iBL Service-Level-Agreement must be decoupled from the Service-Level-Agreements of dependent services, such as Nitro (need to convince Andy)
 6. In order to satisfy 5, we must move to an asynchronous / prefetch data model
+ * API Layer - handles URL routing and retrieving the necessary data from the data store
+ * Data Store - stores data in the iBL data model format
+ * Data Fetcher - asynchronously fetch data from downstream sources, such as Nitro, RecEng, UserActivity, etc.

 Reusable web components for mobile and TVP to embed
 ---------------------------------------------------